The Quran does not simply repeat its prophets. It redistributes them.

 ﴿فَأُهْلِكُوا بِرِيحٍ صَرْصَرٍ عَاتِيَةٍ سَخَّرَهَا عَلَيْهِمْ سَبْعَ لَيَالٍ وَثَمَانِيَةَ أَيَّامٍ حُسُومًا فَتَرَى الْقَوْمَ فِيهَا صَرْعَىٰ كَأَنَّهُمْ أَعْجَازُ نَخْلٍ خَاوِيَةٍ﴾

 They were destroyed by a screaming, raging wind, which He imposed upon them for seven nights and eight consecutive days.
 You would have seen the people lying fallen as though they were hollow palm trunks.
-(69:6-8)
+(69:6-7)

 One surah strips the label to expose the void.
 The other speaks no word: only the wind remains.

-Salih rearms the limit
+Salih (peace be upon him) rearms the limit

-In Fussilat, the verdict is the most tightly woven into the surah’s architecture — the surah of detailed explanation:
+In Fussilat, the verdict is the most tightly woven into the surah’s architecture, the surah of detailed explanation:

 ﴿وَأَمَّا ثَمُودُ فَهَدَيْنَاهُمْ فَاسْتَحَبُّوا الْعَمَىٰ عَلَى الْهُدَىٰ﴾